-- a. resolution of inequality between the owner and the contractor: - the contractor would be required to provide any risk information to the owner when providing the estimate; and

-- contingent expenses would be required to be explicitly provided in a construction contract: and - b. how to manage price fluctuations should be explicitly agreed in a construction contract;
+- 1. resolution of inequality between the owner and the contractor: - the contractor would be required to provide any risk information to the owner when providing the estimate; and - contingent expenses would be required to be explicitly provided in a construction contract; and - 2. how to manage price fluctuations should be explicitly agreed in a construction contract;